Chicken Saj in the Back of M Market Halal

 The M Market Halal is not really visible from the highway; it's tucked away in a strip mall just north of the Safeway on 148th.

-The moments when I reunite with a taste from one of my journeys never stops being thrilling.
+The moments when I reunite with a taste from one of my journeys never ceases to thrill me.
 This wrap reminded me of the kebabs I ate throughout Turkey, called durum.
 And here I was, tasting it again, very near my house.

 While waiting for my saj order, three people came in to pick up orders contained in big foil trays.
 I had to ask.
 All of them were filled with a whole fish and rice advertised on a sign below the menu.
 Samak Mashwe, also known as "Arabian Spiced Fish" ($30) is marinated with a paste made of chili powder, coriander, onions, and garlic, then topped with lemon and grilled.
 When I said I wanted to try it someday, the man helping me gave me a tip.
 He said, "Ask for the pampano, It's a really good fish for frying" (not on any menu I saw).
 He told me people come all the way from Bellingham and Burien to get both of these preparations.
 Right then man called from Texas to make sure he could get pampano the next week when he was in town.